 - We make it easy and flexible.
 A donor advised fund can simplify your giving.
 You can be assured the charities you select meet our high standards and thorough review, allowing you peace of mind.

 - Your investment impacts communities statewide.
 Endowed donor advised funds of $25,000 and more are commingled with the WFMN endowment to infuse additional capital into communities statewide through Program Related Investments (PRI).
-Since 2011, WFMN’s $600,000 in PRI have generated nearly $4 million in mission-aligned lending capital to organizations and women-owned businesses.
+Since 2011, WFMN’s $1 million in PRI have generated more than $7 million in mission-aligned lending capital to organizations and women-owned businesses.

 Types of Donor Advised Funds Offered